 In which gospels was the Christmas story told?

 Four gospels in the Bible tell the Christmas story - Matthew, Mark, Luke, and John.
-Each gospel tells the story from a different perspective, but they share many exact details.
+Each gospel tells the story from a different perspective but shares many exact details.

 What is the 12th Day of Christmas?